web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 ### Downgrade third-party dependencies

-When you find that a third-party dependencies causes compatibility issues, you can add this dependency to Builder's [source.include](/en/api/config-source.html#sourceinclude) config, Make Builder do extra compilation for this dependency.
+When you find that a third-party dependencies causes compatibility issues, you can add this dependency to Rsbuild's [source.include](/en/api/config-source.html#sourceinclude) config, Make Rsbuild do extra compilation for this dependency.

 Taking the npm package `query-string` as an example, you can add the following config: